 Benefits Of Traveling To Kasol In Winter

-1. Walk like a boss, With No Crowd Around
+1. Walk Like A Boss, With No Crowd Around

 2. Slashed Prices And Fancy Stays

 Hotel and resort rooms can be as much as 50 percent off and the cost of transport also goes down.
 Since you’ll get great deals offline, you won’t have to book accommodations in advance.
 You’ll get even the most luxurious resorts and hotels without much hassle.
+So, if a budget trip to this snow-covered land is on your mind, then winter is the best time to head here.

-The Stunning Villages Around Kasol
+Villages Around Kasol

 1. Naggar Village

 At a distance of 58 km, Naggar is a big village, which has the beautiful Naggar Castle and Nicholas Roerich Art Gallery and Museum.
 You can take a taxi to this charming village settled amid statuesque mountains.
+The place is totally worth a visit on a trip to Kasol!

 2. Malana Village